-Use any touch-tone telephone to transmit voting instructions up until 11:59 P.M.
+Use any touch-tone telephone to transmit voting instructions up until 11:59 PM.
 Eastern Time the day before the cut-off date or meeting date.
 Have the proxy card in hand when calling and then follow the instructions.

-VOTE BY MAIL

-Mark, sign and date the proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY
+VOTE BY MAIL Mark, sign and date the proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

+D021 70 D 2277 E 77 C201

-E 68768-P2 2657 KEEP THIS PORTION FOR YOU DETACH AND RETURN THIS PO THI S PROXY CARD IS VALID ONLY WHEN SI GNED A ND DATED.
+KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

 L.B.
-FOSTER COMPANY For All Withhold All All Except For any individual r Except" and wi hhold authority to v nominee(s), mark " rite the number(s) For All The Board of Directors recommends voting FOR the following: nominee(s) on the ne line below.
-1. Election of Directors Nominees: 01) Robert P. Bauer 02) Lee B. Foster II 03) Dirk Jungé 04) Diane B. Owen 05) Robert S. F 06) William H. 07) Suzanne B 08) Bradley S. Rackoff .
-Rowland The Board of Directors rec ommends voting FOR proposal s 2 and 3.
-F or A gainst P Ratify appointment of Ernst & accounting firm for 2019.
-Young LLP as t he Company's independe ent regist tered public 3.
-Advisory approval of the compensa ation paid to the C ompany's name d executive e officers s in 2018.
-NOTE: The proxies are also authorized to vote e, in their discreti on, upon s such othe er business as may properly come befo ore the meeting or any ad journm Yes No Please indicate any plan to attend this meeting.
-Please sign exactly as the ho title as such.
-Joint owners should each authorized officer. older's name(s) ap sign personally.
-A pear(s) hereon.
-Ill holders must : When sigr sign.
-If a co ning as at orporation ttorney, executor, a n or partnership, p administrator, or oth lease sign in full cor er fiduciary, please give fu porate or partnership nan ull ne by Signature Date Signature (Joint Date
+FO STER COMPANY Withhold To withhold authority to vote for any individual , The Board of Directors recommends voting FOR the following: All All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. \neg 1.
+Election of Directors 0 0 0 Nominees: 01) Robert P. Bauer 05) Robert S. Purgason 02) Lee B. Foster II 06) William H. Rackoff 03) Dirk Jungé 07) Suzanne B. Rowland 04) Diane B. Owen 08) Bradley S. Vizi The Board of Directors recommends voting FOR proposals 2 and 3.
+For Against Abstain 2.
+Ratify appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for 2020.
+0 0 0 3.
+Advisory approval of the compensation paid to the Compa ny's n amed exec utive office ers in 2019.
+0 0 0 NO FE: The proxies are also authorized to vote, in their discretion, up on su ch other bu usiness as n nay properly come before the meeting or any adjournment thereof.
+Yes No Plea se indicate any plan to attend this meeting.
+0 0 Please sign exactly as the holder's name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Sign ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date other proof of stock ownership as of March 27, 2020, the record date.

-Bring this admission ticket to the meeting on May 23, 2019.
+Bring this admission ticket to the meeting on May 28, 2020.
 Do not mail.

 This admission ticket admits the holder to the meeting.
-Persons will not be let into the meeting without an admission ticket or other proof of stock ownership as of March 21, 2019, the record date.
+Persons will not be let into the meeting without an admission ticket or